 Want to find out more or have further questions?
 Contact us today

 Commercial Tenant Rent Dispute Resolution

-We can help commercial tenants negotiate with landlords regarding their property agreements.
+We can help commercial tenants negotiate with landlords regarding their property agreements and rent disputes.

 Since the pandemic hit the UK in 2020, there has been a surge in financial strain among commercial tenants.
 This, coupled with uncertainty and stress surrounding the future of relationships with landlords, has given rise to mass confusion.

 With our help, you could save money and keep your landlord happy.
 We know tenants are keen to keep things flexible for moving on or making other changes to their business.

 So what happens next?

 Now the moratorium is lifted, it will be expected that rent payments for commercial property will resume, but naturally, there will be questions from both tenants and landlords regarding their agreements.

 Unfortunately, the courts are and will continue to be overloaded with rent dispute claims and there is little that can be done, other than to attempt negotiations without court proceedings.
 If parties are looking for a quicker resolution, we recommend getting in touch with our team.

 Remember, the moratorium has not suspended the tenant’s liability to continue paying commercial rent during the pandemic.
 Tenants are still at risk of being sued for the recovery of those rent arrears.
 Whilst there is new legislation on its way forcing landlords and tenants into using the arbitration process to resolve their differences instead of going to Court, that is only likely to cover arrears due over the period of the pandemic.